The Mt Underwood Fire was a close call

 Devil’s Den Lake Bluffs Trashed

 Devil’s Den lake is an obscure little lake you can easily hike around in an hour or so unless you really dawdle.
-I’s nestled at the foot of a range of little mountains that form the south boundary of Sproat Lake.
+It’s nestled at the foot of a range of big hills that form the south boundary of Sproat Lake.
 It is a 15 minute drive from Port Alberni.
 It’s perfect for a light afternoon excursion with the family.

 The trail around it was built around a year ago by someone who put a great deal of work into it clearing brush and building decent bridges.
 No grant money went into this.
 The person or people who did it have done an excellent job out of the goodness of his heart.
 It is a beautiful lake and a beautiful hike.
 But, this was clearly done without any official sanction from the land owners.
 There are many such trails around the valley.